Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

 The main disadvantage of Tavanic is the presence of contraindications to its use.
-These include: epilepsy, hypersensitivity to fluoroquinolones, age under 18, the presence of tendon lesions during treatment with quinolones.
-Do not prescribe a drug for the treatment of prostatitis in people with suspected tuberculosis.
-Therefore, if in doubt, it is necessary to take the appropriate tests.
+These include: epilepsy, hypersensitivity to fluoroquinolones, age under 18 years, the presence of tendon damage during treatment with quinolones.
+Do not prescribe a drug for the treatment of prostatitis to people with suspected tuberculosis.
+Therefore, if there is any doubt, it is necessary to take appropriate tests.

 The disadvantages of the drug include side effects.
-More often than others, there are: diarrhea, nausea, headache, drowsiness, sleep disturbances, asthenia, possibly an increase in hepatic transaminases.
-Other side effects are less common - fever, liver reactions, tendon ruptures, etc.
+More often than others, there are: diarrhea, nausea, headache, drowsiness, sleep disturbance, asthenia, an increase in hepatic transaminases is possible.
+Other side effects are observed with less frequency - these are fever, hepatic reactions, tendon ruptures, etc.

-Tsifran is an antibacterial drug from the group of fluoroquinolones, with the main active ingredient Ciprofloxacin.
-Tsifran is the drug of choice in the treatment of prostatitis.
+Cifran is an antibacterial drug from the group of fluoroquinolones, with the main active ingredient Ciprofloxacin.
+Cifran is the drug of choice in the treatment of prostatitis.

 pros

-The main advantage of Tsifran is its high activity against bacteria that cause inflammation of the prostate gland.
-It is prescribed for prostatitis caused by microbes of the intestinal group (Escherichia coli, Klebsiella, Proteus, Enterobacter, etc.).
-Trichomonas, ureaplasma, Staphylococcus aureus, chlamydia trachomatis, anaerobic bacteria and other pathogenic flora that can provoke the development of inflammation of the prostate gland react well to Tsifran.
+The main advantage of the drug Cifran is its high activity against bacteria that cause inflammation of the prostate gland.
+It is prescribed for prostatitis caused by microbes of the intestinal group (E. coli, Klebsiella, Proteus, Enterobacter, etc.).
+Trichomonas, ureaplasmas, Staphylococcus aureus, chlamydia trachomatis, anaerobic bacteria and other pathogenic flora that can provoke the development of inflammation of the prostate gland respond well to Cifran.

-The advantage of the drug Cifran is that it begins to act very quickly.
+The advantage of the drug Tsifran is that it begins to act very quickly.
 This is possible due to the high bioavailability of the drug, which accumulates in high concentrations in the tissues of the prostate.
-In such conditions, bacteria lose their vitality, and recovery occurs.
+Under such conditions, the bacteria lose their viability, and recovery occurs.

-Due to the clinically proven efficacy of Tsifran in the treatment of prostatitis, it is prescribed not only to get rid of the acute, but also the chronic form of the disease.
-And also Tsifran fights more effectively with Pseudomonas aeruginosa, in comparison with preparations based on Levofloxacin.
+Due to the clinically proven efficacy of Cifran in the treatment of prostatitis, it is prescribed not only to get rid of the acute, but also the chronic form of the disease.
+And Tsifran more effectively fights Pseudomonas aeruginosa, compared with drugs based on Levofloxacin.

 The advantages of the drug include its relatively low cost, which is about 300 rubles.